DBT For Addiction

 DBT for substance abuse is an evidence-based psychotherapy approach to treating substance use disorders and co-occurring mental health disorders.
 It is used in various settings, including individual and group therapy.
 People may also call their therapist for guidance when they are struggling in a situation.

-• Biosocial theory – is when a person who is emotionally sensitive lives in and interacts with an invalidating environment, emotional regulation patterns develop.
+• Biosocial theory: When a person who is emotionally sensitive lives in and interacts with an invalidating environment, emotional regulation patterns develop.

-• Acceptance and validation – validating experiences, thoughts, and emotions but not always approving of behaviors, understanding while teaching how to change unhealthy thoughts and behaviors.
+• Acceptance and validation: Validating experiences, thoughts, and emotions but not always approving of behaviors, and understanding while teaching how to change unhealthy thoughts and behaviors.

 • Catastrophizing